Ashish-BS/BB-test/README.md

 │   │          │     └── `npm run lint` will executed to verify the es-lint code standards are followed │   │          └── tests
 │   │          │     └── for testing we use Jest
-│   │          │     └── `npm run test` will executed to verify all the test cases must pass thay are written inside tests directory
+│   │          │     └── `npm run test` will executed to verify all the test cases must pass that are written inside tests directory
 │   │          └── build
 │   │               └── `npm run build` will executed to verify that production build is created successfully │   ├── public